Create a list of articles to read later. You will be able to access your list from any article in Discover.

-A one-in-10,000 genetic mystery - discover the stunning split-sex butterflies baffling scientists.
+A one-in-10,000 genetic sensation - discover the stunning split-sex butterflies.

 A handful of creatures are born divided down the middle, one half male and the other female, two sexes in one body.

-It's a phenomenon called bilateral gynandromorphism, and the strange condition has been spotted three times since 2008 at Sensational Butterflies, the Museum's exhibition of live butterflies and moths.
+It's a phenomenon called bilateral gynandromorphism, and it has been spotted three times since 2008 at Sensational Butterflies, the Museum's exhibition of live butterflies and moths.

 All three insects had two equal-sized, perfectly formed halves - one of each gender.